Key takeaways

 Step 4: Tell your employer

-You'll find another form on your new fund's website called "Employee super choice form" or "Pay my super into XYZ Fund".
+You'll find another form (yes, another form) on your new fund's website called "Employee super choice form" or "Pay my super into XYZ Fund".
 It'll be pre-filled with the details that your employer needs.
 Add your name and membership number, and give this form to your employer so they can start paying your super into your new fund.
+Don't worry, you can download and send this via email - no need to print off a paper copy.

 Pros and cons of switching super funds